 There are however some exceptions to this in other places – one of these is the series of DC animated films that have been steadily released to dvd since the mid-1990s and contain some of the best and most faithful adaptations of their characters in any medium – indeed, these had previously offered up an animated version of the same title match we have here with The Batman Superman Movie: World’s Finest (1998), which also had a not dissimilar plot of the two coming together to stop Lex Luthor obtaining kryptonite.
 The other might be the success of various tv series based on their superheroes with the likes of Arrow (2012– ), Gotham (2014– ), The Flash (2014– ), Supergirl (2015– ), Krypton (2018– ) and Titans (2018– ), which enjoy a good deal of ongoing popularity as I write.
 These too have started to interweave their own continuity (even if it is one that contradicts the Snyder universe ie. two different versions of The Flash and a take on the Batman mythos that is strongly divergent with the backstory we get in Gotham).

 Zack Snyder’s Man of Steel (2013) received a mixed audience and critical response with many switching off due to an entire second half that was taken up by copious quantities of mass destruction as Superman levelled most of Metropolis.
 The film was nevertheless a major box-office success.
 Within days of its opening, Snyder and Warner Brothers announced their follow-up would be Batman V Superman.
 This is perhaps THE biggest headline act that any film attempting to do the superhero continuity crossover thing could come up with.
 A few months later, the subtitle Dawn of Justice was tacked on where Warners were clearly letting it be known that they were entering into the superhero shared universe stakes and doing an Avengers of their own, which would meet up in Justice League (2017).
-Batman V Superman was followed by Suicide Squad (2016) that features an appearance from Ben Affleck as Batman, Wonder Woman (2017), while Aquaman (2018), Cyborg and The Flash films are being shot/planned as Dawn of Justice goes into release.
+Batman V Superman was followed by Suicide Squad (2016) that features an appearance from Ben Affleck as Batman, Wonder Woman (2017), Aquaman (2018) and Shazam!
+(2019), as well as various other announced titles.

 Of course, this is an immensely risky strategy for DC.
 Marvel started with what was no more than a post-credits cameo in Iron Man and spread it out over five other films, each based around individual characters, before merging them in The Avengers.
 It was a risk that worked.
 DC on the other hand are attempting to leapfrog the process and begin with the equivalent of The Avengers after only a single preceding film in this shared universe.
 The risk is that if the gambit fails and Dawn of Justice flops miserably, then the rest of DC’s cinematic universe is standing on shaky ground.
 The expectation heaped upon Batman V Superman: Dawn of Justice is massive.
 So how does it measure up?